Make an easy paper village for Christmas, Winter or just for anytime play with our latest printable craft.

 You might also like our Christmas paper craft collection

-Long story short, we have about fifty zillion paper cups in the house, so I’ve been putting these to use in crafts.
-First we had the reindeer treat cups, then the snowman pom pom poppers and today I bring you a printable paper village using cups for the house bases.
+Long story short, we have around fifty zillion paper cups in the house, so I’ve been putting these to use in crafts.
+First we had the reindeer treat cups, then the snowman pom pom poppers and today, a printable paper village using cups for the house bases.

 Our cups are plain white, so to give them a bit more colour I created a brightly-coloured set of roofs, windows, and doors to stick onto them.
 I also designed a set of paper trees to scatter around the houses.
 If you’d prefer to colour-your-own, there is a black and white line art version included.